 Students are responsible for organising their own travel insurance.

 Travel insurance is a compulsory requirement for all students, including Chinese nationals.
 Students will not be permitted to participate in the program if proof of valid travel insurance is not provided.

 Please note that your travel insurance policy must provide comprehensive coverage for medical expenses incurred overseas, including medical evacuation, and personal liability coverage.
 You should also ensure you are covered for cancellation costs in the event that the program is cancelled.
 Some insurers also cover course fees in their policy.
-IT IS STRONGLY RECOMMENDED THAT YOU PURCHASE YOUR INSURANCE WHEN YOU PURCHASE YOUR FLIGHTS.
+It is strongly recommended that you purchase your travel insurance when you purchase your flight ticket.
 If you plan on taking a laptop, please ensure that you have arranged appropriate insurance.

 Students are strongly advised to ensure they have sufficient funds while in Shanghai to cover the payment of unforseen medical expenses, as most Chinese doctors and hospitals will require cash payment upfront for treatment.
 These expenses can generally be claimed on return to your home country through your travel insurance provider.

-Most students will require visas.
-Students are responsible for obtaining visas from the Chinese Embassy or Consulate and the University of Sydney accepts no responsibility if a student is unable to obtain a Chinese visa.
+Most students will require a visa.
+Students are responsible for obtaining a visa from the Chinese Embassy or Consulate and the University of Sydney accepts no responsibility if a student is unable to obtain a Chinese visa.

 ECUPL will facilitate the issue of visas by providing supporting documentation to students, if required.
 For this reason, we require details of the passport on which you will be travelling at the time of application.

 Additional information on visas is available here.

 It is recommended that participants consult their doctors with respect to vaccinations.
 Please note that some vaccinations may need to be administered well in advance of departure in order to be effective.